-The Gramm-Leach-Bliley Act (Act or GLBA) requires schools that participate in Title IV to comply with the standards for safeguarding student information as set forth in 16 CFR 314.
+The Gramm-Leach-Bliley Act (Act or GLBA) requires schools that participate in Title IV to comply with the standards for safeguarding student information as set forth in 16 CFR Part 314.
 Student information is defined as any record containing nonpublic personal information whether in paper, electronic, or other form that is handled by you or on behalf of you or your affiliates.

 The three areas noted in 16 CFR 314.4(b) are 1) Employee training and management; 2) Information systems, including network and software design, as well as information processing, storage, transmission and disposal; and (3) Detecting, preventing and responding to attacks, intrusions, or other systems failures.

 While these audit requirements are not very in-depth, they require us to request new documentation from institutions.
-We suggest that you review your current GLBA documentation and verify that it meets the standards of 16 CFR 314.
+We suggest that you review your current GLBA documentation and verify it meets the standards of 16 CFR 314.

 As always, McClintock & Associates is available to answer any questions you may have.